jarrielcook/workon/README.md

     sudo python setup.py install

+Make sure to set the **EDITOR** environment variable to point to your favorite text editor.
+It will be executed when editing contexts via *workon --edit*.

 # Bash Complete

 To enable bash completion for context names, add the following to the user's .bashrc: